 We have commercialized two OLED microdisplay products, our SVGA+ resolution microdisplay, which contains 1.53 million picture elements, and our stereovision-capable SVGA-3D microdisplay, which contains 1.44 million picture elements.
 We sell our OLED-on-silicon microdisplays for use as components by customers who prefer to design and build their own lenses or coupled with our own optics.
 We also plan to offer OLED processing on our customers' integrated circuits to some OEMs who design their own integrated circuits.
 We provide PC Interface Kits and Developer Kits, which include a microdisplay and associated electronics to help OEMs evaluate our microdisplay products and to assist their efforts to build and test new products incorporating our microdisplays.
-We are commencing manufacturing of a personal display system, Z800 3D Visor for PCs, which incorporates eMagin OLED display stereovision with head tracking capability.
+In 2005, we produced our first personal display system to be sold directly to consumers, the Z800 3DVisor for PCs, which incorporates eMagin OLED display stereovision with head tracking capability.
+We expect to expand our OLED microdisplay and personal display systems product portfolios during 2006.